 A rare old plant is the Ivy green.

 The story of ivy becomes darker as the second stanza progresses.
 The plant moves from just intertwining around abandoned buildings and trees, to graves.
-The dreary scene of a graveyard is contrasted with the speaker’s description of the way that the ivy moves.
-It is said to crawl “jouyously” and “hug” the graves of dead men.
+The poet presents a contrast between the speaker’s description of the way that the ivy moves and the dreary scene of a graveyard.
+It crawls “joyously” and “hug” the graves of dead men.
 It seems like this is the place where the plant thrives the most, or at the very least, contributes to the image of the ivy as doing best in the darkest places where people no longer go.

 The plant is “rare” in its way of life, and the narrator seems to envy it for this fact.